-Press the START switch and advance the voltage control one turn clockwise.
+Press the start switch and advance the voltage control one turn clockwise.
 Increase the current set point to maximum and then to minimum.
 The power and current control indicators should light.
 DC current should increase smoothly from minimum to maximum to minimum as indicated on the meter.
 Return the current control full counterclockwise.
 Press the stop switch.

-To check over current trip, press the MENU key and the ITEM key three times.
+To check over current trip, press the menu key and the item key one time.
 This places the power supply in data entry mode to set over current trip.
-Using the keypad, enter an over current trip set point at half the rating of the power supply.
-Once the over current trip setting has been entered, press the enter key to save the information.
+Using the up/down arrow keys, enter an over current trip set point at half the rating of the power supply.
+Once the over current trip set point has been entered, press the enter key to save the information.